-^{}This information is provided as a resource and not intended to be an endorsement.
+\This information is provided as a resource and not intended to be an endorsement.
 Takeda is not responsible for the content of any website not owned by Takeda.

-Connect With Specialists You Can Count On
+Connect with Specialists You Can Count on

 When you're prescribed GATTEX, Takeda Patient Support is here for you.
 Shortly after enrolling, you'll receive a call from us to welcome you to the program.
 We'll let you know what to expect and explain how we can assist you.
-We're here to address your questions and concerns and help get you the answers, resources, and tools you need.
+We're here to address your questions and concerns and to help get you the answers, resources, and tools you may need along the way.